What is the 'Great Replacement' and how is it tied to the Buffalo shooting suspect?

 The Buffalo shooting suspect is only one of many violent examples attributed to this the "Great Replacement."

 The U.S. House Subcommittee on Crime, Terrorism and Homeland Security held a hearing about the rise of hate crimes and white nationalism in April 2019.
-New York representative and subcommittee chairperson Jerrold Nadler then described the issue as, "an urgent crisis in our country."
+New York representative and Judiciary Committee chairperson Jerrold Nadler then described the issue as, "an urgent crisis in our country."

 "Unfortunately, various statistics confirm what most of us have observed, that hate incidents are increasing in the United States," Nadler said.
 "This increase has occurred during a disturbing rise of white nationalism in our country and across the globe."